 We also encourage you to view the available workshops for student organizations, or contact Student Activities to request a different workshop for your club or organization.

-To be eligible to participate in this Involvement Fair, your student organization must be recognized through UB’s official recognition process, and must also have an up-to-date profile in UBLinked.
+To be eligible to participate in either recruitment opportunity, your student organization must be recognized through UB’s official recognition process, and must also have an up-to-date profile in UBLinked.
 Please contact Student Activities and Organizations if you have questions about your eligibility.

 New student organizations must be officially recognized in order to participate in certain campus-wide events and have a presence on UBLinked.
 An organization can be recognized by one of UB’s student governments, or by a university department or office.
-We encourage you to visit the Student Activities office, and then we can refer you to the appropriate student government if needed.
+We encourage you to visit the Student Activities office, and then we can refer you to the appropriate recognizing agent if needed.

 |Student Government Recognition||University Department or Office Recognition|